Geography crossword puzzle. Geography crossword Difficult questions about Africa

 (game with spectators)

-Meeting of the geographical club of high school students on the topic:
+Meeting of the geography club of high school students on the topic:

-1. Which city in Tropical Africa is called the tourist capital in Zambia: Livingston, Lusaka, Kabwe?
+1. What city in Tropical Africa is called tourist capital in Zambia: Livingstone, Lusaka, Kabwe?
 (Livingston)

-2. A river flows into this lake under one name, and flows out under another.
-In fact, these are the sources of one large river in Africa and the World.
+2. A river flows into this lake under one name and flows out under another.
+Essentially these are the origins of one large river in Africa and the World.

 What is the name of this river?
 (Nile: Kagera and White Nile.
 Lake Victoria).

-3.Where is the “fish spot” located in the central regions of the Sahara Desert?
+3.Where is the “fishing place” located in the central regions of the Sahara Desert?
 (Lake Chad).

-4. What state and why is it called: the country of "13" months of the sun?
-(Ethiopia - 12 months of 30 days and 1 month of 5 days).
+4. Which state and why is it called the country of the “13” months of the sun?
+(Ethiopia – 12 months of 30 days and 1 month of 5 days).

-4. What deserts does the desert region of the Sahara consist of?
+4. What deserts does the Sahara desert region consist of?

 (Nubian, Libyan, Arabian).

 5. Why the lake.
-Does Chad, although located in a tropical desert environment, have fresh water? (name two main reasons)
+Chad, although located in tropical desert, It has fresh water? (name two main reasons)

-7. Which peoples of Africa have wrinkled skin and the impression that it is large for the body?
-(At the Hottentots)
+7. Which African peoples have wrinkled skin and give the impression that it is too big for their body?
+(Among the Hottentots)

 9. Which states in Tropical Africa since ancient times are independent states?
 (Ethiopia and Liberia)

-11. Nigerians call this traveler: "Mad white."
-Who is it?
-(Mungo Park - for no apparent reason used weapons on the locals during his journey).
+11. Nigerians call this traveler: “Mad White.”
+Who is this?
+(Mungo Park - without apparent reason used weapons to local residents during his trip).

 12. What was the original name of Lake Victoria?
 (Nyanza).

-13. Which traveler crossed the Sahara desert from south to north in the 19th century and walked 20 thousand km across it in 6 years?
+13. Which traveler in the 19th century crossed the Sahara desert from south to north and walked 20 thousand km along it in 6 years?
 (Heinrich Barth)

 (Kalahari)